 - 4.1 Manuscripts written according to the J. Oleo Sci.
+"Guide for Preparation of Manuscripts" should be submitted by way of web site of J. Oleo Sci. online submission site (https://mc.manuscriptcentral.com/jjocs). - 4.2 Authors are requested to select one of following seven fields, under which the submitted manuscript should be reviewed.

+Fields to be selected:

+- a) Oils & Fats

+- b) Detergents, Surfactants, Interface & Colloid

+- c) Biochemistry & Biotechnology

+- d) Nutrition & Health Function

+- e) Chemistry & Organic Synthesis

+- f) Essential Oils & Natural Products

-"Guide for Preparation of Manuscripts" should be submitted by way of web site of J. Oleo Sci. online submission site (http://mc.manuscriptcentral.com/jjocs). - 4.2 Authors are requested to select one of following five fields, under which the submitted manuscript should be reviewed. - Fields to be selected: - a.
-Oils and Fats - b.
-Detergents and Interface Science - c.
-Biochemistry and Biotechnology - d.
-Chemistry and Organic Synthesis - e.
-General Subjects - 4.3 To all manuscripts, the title, name(s), mailing address, telephone number, fax number, (if accessible) e-mail address, and affiliation of author(s) should be attached. - 4.4 Contributions will be dated on the day of receipt by Japan Oil Chemists' Society. - 4.5 The Board may add, delete, or change wording in the manuscript, and may ask the author for changes in the class of submission or revisions.
-When revisions are requested, the revised manuscript must be returned within 50 days; otherwise, it will be considered a withdrawal or a new submission. - 4.6 Authors are required to submit the electronic revised manuscripts of PDF or MS-Word files which contain the final corrected version of the article. - 4.7 Decisions about papers submitted are made by the Editorial Board alone.
+- g) General Subjects

+- 4.3 To all manuscripts, the title, name(s), mailing address, telephone number, fax number, e-mail address, and affiliation of author(s) should be attached.

+- 4.4 Contributions will be dated on the day of receipt by Japan Oil Chemists' Society.

+- 4.5 The Board may add, delete, or change wording in the manuscript, and may ask the author for changes in the class of submission or revisions.
+When revisions are requested, the revised manuscript must be returned within 50 days; other-

+wise, it will be considered a withdrawal or a new submission.

+- 4.6 Authors are required to submit the electronic revised manuscripts of MS-Word or PDF files which contain the final corrected version of the article. - 4.7 Decisions about papers submitted are made by the Editorial Board alone.